Note: In this web page are not avaliable all audios. You can rent this audio guide service in Catalunya en Miniatura Park.

 The Teresianas School was the work of Antoni Gaudí, although it was conceived by San Enrique de Ossó as a school and convent for the congregation of Teresian nuns, the Order of Saint Teresa of Jesus, which he himself had founded.

-The building was not originally designed by Gaudí, who joined the Project in March, 1889, a year after the construction began.
+The building the audioguide shows us was not originally designed by Gaudí, who joined the Project in March, 1889, a year after the construction began.
 Ossó decided to entrust him with the project because of his tremendous reputation and also because Gaudí was a devout Christian.
 Gaudí carried out his instructions for the building to reflect austerity, complying with the Order’s vow.
 Nevertheless he did start adding a few decorative elements, both on the inside and the exterior of the building.

 28. The Güell Estate